apache/activemq-website/src/getting-started.md

 If you are new to using ActiveMQ, running the [Web Samples](web-samples) or the [Examples](examples) is a good next step to learn more about ActiveMQ.

-The Commercial Providers listed on the [Support](support) page may also have additional documentation, examples, tutorials, etc... that can help you get started.
+The commercial providers listed on the [issues](issues) page may also have additional documentation, examples, tutorials, etc... that can help you get started.